Aubrey Hill (cricketer)

 William Aubrey Hill (27 April 1910 – 11 August 1995) was a Welsh cricketer who played for Warwickshire and was active from 1929 to 1948.
 He was born in Carmarthen and died in Blackpool.
 He appeared in 169 first-class matches as a righthanded batsman who bowled right arm medium pace.
-He scored 6,423 runs with a highest score of 147 not out among six centuries and took one wickets with a best performance of one for 4.
+He scored 6,423 runs with the highest score of 147 not out among six centuries and took one wickets with the best performance of one for 4.

+Hill is the grandfather of former broadcaster Vic McGlynn, and great-grandfather of actress Molly McGlynn.